CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 In this task, you will learn how to monitor the cost of a workload with Azure Cost Management and Billing.

 **Cost Management and Billing** significantly improve the technical performance of your business workloads.
 It can also reduce your costs and the overhead required to manage organizational assets.
-Cost Management is a suite of tools provided by Microsoft that help you analyze, manage, and optimize the costs of your workloads.
+Cost Management is a suite of tools provided by Microsoft that helps you analyze, manage, and optimize the costs of your workloads.

 With advanced analytics, Cost Management reveals corporate cost and use patterns.
 The usage-based charges incurred by Azure services and third-party Marketplace offerings are displayed in Cost Management reports.